Hemmingsson/Freeze/README.md

 Found a nice looking Cinemagraph?
 Add it to [cinemagraphs.json](https://github.com/Hemmingsson/Freeze/blob/master/cinemagraphs.json) and create a pull request.

+## Reporting bugs

+If you find any bugs or want to provide feedback, you can file bugs in the project's [GitHub Issues page](https://github.com/Hemmingsson/Freeze/issues).

 ## Dev Environement
 ### Installation
 1. Clone the repository `git clone https://github.com/Hemmingsson/Freeze`